microsoft/typescript-analyze-trace/README.md

-# Project
+# @typescript/analyze-trace

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README
+Tool for analyzing the output of `tsc --generateTrace` automatically, rather than following the steps [here](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).

+Note: The goal is to identify clear-cut hot-spots and provide enough context to extract a small repro.
+The repro can then be used as the basis of a bug report or a starting point for manual code inspection or profiling.

-## Contributing
+## Usage

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+First, build your project with `--generateTrace traceDir`

+For a sorted list of compilation hot-spots, run `npx analyze-trace traceDir`

+For a simplified view of a types file (useful when investigating an individual trace), run `npx simplify-trace-types traceDir\types.json output_path`

+To pretty-print individual types from a types file (faster than processing the entire file), run `npx print-types traceDir\types.json id+`

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.